monacofj/kobrapy/docs/exercise-directions.md

  Directions for this exercise
  ------------------------------

- The official repository of KhobraPy is https://github.com/monacofj/khobrapy.
+ The official repository of KobraPy is https://github.com/monacofj/khobrapy.

  To start working on the exercise: